 An Alumni Distinguished Professor and former department chair of Political Science, Bill has written numerous books and articles, including Benjamin Cohen: Architect of the New Deal and The Limits of Judicial Power: The Supreme Court in American Politics.
 In 1993, Bill was named Clemson's Alumni Master Teacher.
 In addition to serving as director of the National Scholars Program from 2001 to 2011, Dr. Lasser became director of the Calhoun Honors College in 2009.

 Megan advises and develops programs for both the NSP and the Calhoun Honors College.
-Megan earned her undergraduate degree in Psychology and Sociology from Clemson University and is currently pursuing her Ph.D. in Industrial-Organizational Psychology.
+Megan earned her undergraduate degree in Psychology and Sociology and her master's degree in Applied Psychology.
+She earned both degrees from Clemson University and is currently pursuing her Ph.D. in Industrial-Organizational Psychology.

 Site maintained by: Megan Morgan, Mail Location: 232 Brackett Hall, Clemson, SC 29634, 864-656-6160 Campus Office: 327 Brackett Hall